Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.weekly.2024.40.md

 - [x] Handle `None` in deduplicate. → We seem to already be handing `None` fine. → [[torchcell.data.mean_experiment_deduplicate]]
 - [x] Unique naming of statistic field. → we also did not remove `dataset_name` from the reference like we were thinking of doing because the uniqueness of the reference would be maintained without the `dataset_name`.
 References can be converted to be unified.
 - [ ] Rebuild database.

+## 2024.10.03

+- [ ] GH

+## 2024.10.03

+- [ ] Synthetic Lethality phenotypes not linked to query.
+Breaks `PhenotypeMemberOf` relation. → Checked two of these broken edge types.
+- [ ] `SynthLethalityYeastSynthLethDbDataset` is a missing node.
+Breaks `ExperimentMemberOf` relation.
+- [ ] `Mentions` relation is broken.
+All the `to` and `from` look mostly different and this is really only in the case of a secondary data source like synthetic lethality.

 ***